pyjamabrah/pyjamabrah/content/products/automotive-electronics/index.md

             - chapter: "Demo Scilab Codes and XCOS Models"
               type: "video"
       requirements:
-        - Interest in Automotive Electronics
+        - "Interest in Automotive Electronics"
-        - Basic Background on Control Theory and Signal Processing
+        - "Basic Background on Control Theory and Signal Processing"
       audience:
         - Students from Automotive, Electrical, Electronics, Mechatronics and Computer science Engineering Discipline.
         - Those seeking to dip their toes in Automotive Electronics.